robch/book-of-ai/docs/prompt-user-review-sample-language-in-chapter.md

 * Do **NOT** arbitrarily the indentation of existing code blocks (unless it's to fix a formatting issue that you're confident you'll be fixing by changing).
 * When `C#` is used in a markdown header, be sure to use `C\#` to escape the `#` character.

+## Do it now!
 If applicable, write chapter {chapter} and save it into `{chapter_filename}` using the functions provided.
 If applicable, Write the updated sample overview page and save it into `chapter-{chapter}-sample-overview-{sample_name}-{language}.md` using the functions provided.
+If applicable, write the updates to the sample overview page and save it into `chapter-{chapter}-updates-to-sample-overview-{sample_name}-{language}.md` using the functions provided.

 Now, do your work; don't tell me what you're going to do, just call the functions with your updated content for the chapter and sample overview page.